Surgical Procedures: Intraoperative Brain Mapping

 • Follow the instructions you have been given for showering and washing your hair.

-• Avoid wigs until about 3 to 4 weeks after surgery.
+• Avoid wearing wigs until about 3 to 4 weeks after surgery.
 You need to give the incision time to heal.
 A loose turban or hat is often fine to wear.

 • Take pain medications as directed.
 Speak with your healthcare team before taking aspirin, ibuprofen or other blood thinning medications.